scalableminds/webknossos/docs/keyboard_shortcuts.md

 ## Tool Switching Shortcuts

-Note that you need to first press CTRL + K, release these keys and then the letter that was assigned to a specific tool in order to switch to it.
+Note that you need to first press CTRL + K, release these keys and then press the letter that was assigned to a specific tool in order to switch to it.
 CTRL + K is not needed for cyclic tool switching via W / SHIFT + W.

 | Key Binding                       | Operation                                                                         |